madmurphy/libconfini/MANUAL.md

    share this buffer.
-In this case, if you edit its content, you can no more rely on the `IniDispatch::append_to` properties of this node's children (you will not make any damage, the loop will continue just fine: so if you think you are going to never use the property `IniDispatch::append_to` just do it);
+In this case, if you edit its content, you can no more rely on the `IniDispatch::append_to` properties of this node's children (you will not make any damage, the loop will continue just fine: so if you think you are going to never use the property `IniDispatch::append_to` just do it); alternatively, use `strndup()`.
-   alternatively, use `strdup()`.
 If, instead, `IniDispatch::data` contains a key name or a comment, it is granted that no other dispatch will share this buffer, so feel free to edit it before it gets lost.
 3. Regarding `IniDispatch::value`, if it does not represent an implicit value (see below), this buffer is never shared between dispatches, so feel free to edit it.
 4. Regarding `IniDispatch::append_to`, this buffer is likely to be shared with other dispatches.
 Again, you would not destroy the world nor generate errors, but you would make the next `IniDispatch::append_to`s useless.
 For this reason **the buffer pointed by `IniDispatch::append_to` is passed as constant**.
-To unquote the path parts listed in this field please use `strdup()`.
+To unquote the path parts listed in this field please use `strndup()`.

 Typical peaceful edits are the ones obtained by calling the functions `ini_array_collapse()` and `ini_string_parse()` directly on the buffer